-You may only be represented by a lawyer.
-This is true in both arbitration and in court.
-HoweverYes, an unpaid friend or family member may accompany you and assist you, if in the judgment of the neutral arbitrator vour personal circumstances warrant such assistance.
+Yes, an unpaid friend or family member may accompany you and assist you, if in the judgment of the neutral arbitrator your personal circumstances warrant such assistance.
 This person may not represent you.
 As in court, you may only be represented by yourself or a lawyer.